 - Annual Notice of Change: Includes any changes in coverage, costs, provider networks, service area, and more that will be effective in January.
-Your plan will send you a printed copy by September 30. - Evidence of Coverage: Gives you details about what the plan covers, how much you pay, and more.
-Your plan will send you a notice (or printed copy) by October 15.
-It will include information on how to get the Evidence of Coverage electronically or by mail.
+Your plan will mail a copy to you, typically before September 30. - Evidence of Coverage: Gives you details about what the plan covers, how much you pay, and more.
+Your plan will send you a notice (or printed copy) by October 15, which will include information on how to access the Evidence of Coverage electronically or request a printed copy.